Okafor-Ifeanyi/Weather-forecast/tomiweather/README.md

 Weather Forcast

-A weather Forecast web app developed by django that gets the weather condition of a major city and returns crutial details of the city like the country code, humidity, temperature and so on.
+A weather Forecast web app developed with django that gets the weather condition of a major city and returns crutial details of the city like the country code, humidity, temperature and so on.